#DÉFILÉ

 Indoor version of the project, with additional lightboxes ↑

-This idea is seen in the technique of videomapping, which seeks to extract the synthetic images from the computer and bring them into the tangible space of videoprojection.
-This play of superimposition of brief images and physical support allows us to observe the encounters and potential frictions between these two worlds.
+This inversion of the web browser's relationship unfolds throughout the installation, utilizing videomapping techniques to extract synthetic images from the computer realm and project them into tangible space.
+By superimposing fleeting images onto physical supports, the installation invites us to observe the encounters and potential frictions between these two worlds.

-Inspired by the works of contemporary artists such as Camille Henrot and Bertrand Lavier, who is overtly referenced in this installation through one of his Disney Sculptures, #DÉFILÉ explores the visual identity of a “post-pop” mass culture, whose consumers are also its creators.
+Drawing inspiration from contemporary artists like Camille Henrot and Bertrand Lavier, with explicit references to Lavier's Disney Sculptures, #DÉFILÉ explores the visual identity of a "post-pop" mass culture where consumers themselves are also creators.

 Pictures 4 & 5 courtesy Alexander Dobrovodský